Imam bayıldı (imam bayildi); it’s one of those dishes – along with shepherd’s salad – that we always loved to eat when we first moved to Turkey.

 - 1 lemon juiced, to garnish

-- 3 tbsp sunflower oil for frying aubergines
+- 3 tablespoons sunflower oil for frying aubergines

-- 2 tbsp olive oil for cooking your filling
+- 2 tablespoons olive oil for cooking your filling

 - Use a vegetable peeler to peel stripes down your aubergines.